gazebosim/gz-sensors/tutorials/install.md

 1. Configure and build
   ```
-  cd ign-sensors
+  cd gz-sensors
   mkdir build
   cd build
   ```

-    Before `ign-rendering` becomes available on conda-forge, we need to build it from source and specify the path containing `ignition-rendering-config.cmake` in `CMAKE_PREFIX_PATH`, for cmake to find `ign-rendering`.
-That path could be `ign-rendering-install-path\lib\cmake\ignition-rendering4`, for example.
+    Before `gz-rendering` becomes available on conda-forge, we need to build it from source and specify the path containing `gz-rendering-config.cmake` in `CMAKE_PREFIX_PATH`, for cmake to find `gz-rendering`.
+That path could be `gz-rendering-install-path\lib\cmake\gz-rendering4`, for example.
   ```
   cmake .. -DBUILD_TESTING=OFF -DCMAKE_PREFIX_PATH=path\containing\ignition-rendering-config  # Optionally, -DCMAKE_INSTALL_PREFIX=path\to\install
   cmake --build . --config Release